DAS-RCN/RCN_DASformat/README.md

-# IRIS DAS data format
+# mini DAS data format

-The IRIS DAS data format is a minimalistic approach to store data from Distributed Acoustic Sensing (DAS) recordings in an HDF5 file.
+The miniDAS data format is a minimalistic approach to store data from Distributed Acoustic Sensing (DAS) recordings in an HDF5 file.

 If you have any comments, please open an [issue on github](https://github.com/DAS-RCN/IRIS_DASformat/issues), or comment on existing ones.

 ### Filename convention
 Files are stored in day-folders, each folder containing all files from this particular day.
 The file has the name syntax
 ```
-./2022-01-01/ProjName_YYYY-MM-DD_HH.MM.SS.FFF.das
+./2022-01-01/ProjName_YYYY-MM-DD_HH.MM.SS.FFF.miniDAS
 ```
-where ***ProjName*** is a description of the project, or installation name Note that files have the extension ***.das***, even though technically they are ***.hdf5*** files.
+where ***ProjName*** is a description of the project, or installation name Note that files have the extension ***.miniDAS***, even though technically they are ***.hdf5*** files.

 ### Trace-Data